bregenspan/eslint-closest-cli/README.md

     package.json [package.json without "eslint"]
 ```

-In such a case, tools that check for `$(npm-bin)/eslint` can't find the local ESLint CLI
+In such a case, tools that check for `$(npm-bin)/eslint`, or that add `$(pwd)/node_modules/.bin` to the PATH,
-and end up falling back to a global install.
+can't find the local ESLint CLI and end up falling back to a global install.

 ## Installation